DanielGausi/AudioWerkzeugeBibliothek/README.md

 * new: Support for Opus-Files
 * new: Support for Cover Art in Vorbis Comments
+* Extensive refactoring (see below).

+### New in version 3.1

++ Property `TTagItem.DataSize`.

++ Added URL frames and Comment to `TID3v2Tag.GetUnusedTextTags`.

++ Method `TOggContainer.ReadPackets(Target: TObjectList)` to get all packets from the OggStream.

++ Property `TOpusFile.VBR` *(which should be `True` in almost every case)**

++ Methods to read/write Integer atoms in m4a Files.
+  *Note: Use with caution.
+I need this in my main project "Nemp" for the "tmpo" atom (aka BPM, Beats Per Minute), but this is not widely tested for other atoms.
+The documentation there is not very helpful, and there are some inconsistencies regarding Signed/Unsigned Integers and the size of the values (8, 16, 24, 32 Bit).*

+### Bug fixes in 3.1

+* TagType in `TApeTag.GetUnusedTextTags` was `ttVorbis`, correct is `ttApev2`.

+* Getter and Setter for `TApeTag.EAN` used different keys.

+* Fixed the clutter with Cardinal/Integer type for SerialNumber in OggPages.

+* Flac files: deleted deprecated function fIsValid

+* Fixed a parsing error regarding OggPages and OggPackets (which had actually no effect on Ogg/Opus files, but on the new method ReadPackets).

 ## Important note for upgrading from version 2.0